ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-imply from the
-newspaper articles on the subject, we
-have received thousands of applica­
-tions.
-They come mostly from the
-better class of working people, skilled
-laborers, people who have a little
-money laid up, perhaps, people who
-have had good positions and good
-salaries in the past, but have been
-stranded by the financial depression
-of the last few years.
-As these peo­
-ple leave the cities, there will be that
-many more places and opportunities
-for those left behind.
-To relieve the
-crush of population in the cities, and
-get men out of the labor market onto
-the ground, that is our ambition.&quot;

 Hawthorne Truly Says: &quot;These
 railroads are positively the greatest
 blessings that the ages have wrought out